spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 ASDF replaces the original :ref:`CFG <config_cfg_files>` format for step configuration.
-Using ASDF allows the configurations to be stored and retrieved from CRDS, selecting the best configuration for a given set of criteria, such as instrument and observation mode.
+Using ASDF allows the configurations to be stored and retrieved from CRDS, selecting the best parameter file for a given set of criteria, such as instrument and observation mode.

 .. _asdf_minimal_file:

-To create a configuration file, the most direct way is to choose the Pipeline class, Step class, or already existing .asdf or .cfg file, and run that step using the ``--save-parameters`` option.
+To create a parameter file, the most direct way is to choose the Pipeline class, Step class, or already existing .asdf or .cfg file, and run that step using the ``--save-parameters`` option.
 For example, to get the parameters for the ``Spec2Pipeline`` pipeline, do the following: ::